 BMW i is also a pioneer in the processing of carbon fibres and their recycling.
-To the BMW Group, remnants from carbon production and the production of carbon components are valuable materials that are either channelled back into the production process or reused in other areas.
+For the BMW Group, remnants from carbon production and the production of carbon components are valuable materials that are either channelled back into the production process or reused in other areas.

 But even that was not enough for us, so 95 % of the materials used to produce a BMW i3 can be recycled.